CanarysPlayground/ghcap-github-actions/labs/creatingfirstaction.md

-## Working with GitHub Repositories
+## Creating your first Action Workflow

 ### Overview
 GitHub Actions is a continuous integration and continuous delivery (CI/CD) platform that allows you to automate your build, test, and deployment pipeline.
 You can create workflows that run tests whenever you push a change to your repository, or that deploy merged pull requests to production.